feihu1996x/common-vimrc/README.md

-# my-vimrc
+# common-vimrc
-my vimrc

-## update your vimrc
-./install
+## what's this

+This is a project that can make your vim editor more usable.

+## how to use

+  bash install